6395 Hilliard

 It was discovered on 21 October 1990, by Japanese astronomers Yoshio Kushida and Osamu Muramatsu at Yatsugatake South Base Observatory, Japan.
 The asteroid was later named after the British philanthropic couple Elizabeth and Leslie Hilliard, donors of the Herschel Museum of Astronomy.

 Orbit and classification

-Hilliard is a stony member of the Nysa family, a relatively small family named after its namesake 44 Nysa.
 It orbits the Sun in the inner main-belt at a distance of 1.9–2.9 AU once every 3 years and 9 months (1,369 days).
 Its orbit has an eccentricity of 0.20 and an inclination of 1° with respect to the ecliptic.